SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 At this point, you have created, retrieved, updated and deleted a Client Username object using SEMP.
 The examples used a generated client library in Java to interact with the Solace message router, but you can adapt the steps to any programming language of your choice.

 SEMP is an extensive API that lets you configure anything on your Solace message router so there is a lot more to understand.
 If you want to know more, you can either get more familiar with the SEMP concepts by checking out the [Concepts Guide]({{ site.docs-concepts }}){:target="_top"} or you can see the full [developer documentation for the API]({{ site.docs-api }}){:target="_top"}.

-## Exploring the Samples

-### Setting up your preferred IDE

-Using a modern Java IDE provides cool productivity features like auto-completion, on-the-fly compilation, assisted refactoring and debugging which can be useful when you're exploring the samples and even modifying the samples.
-Follow the steps below for your preferred IDE.

-#### Using Eclipse

-To generate Eclipse metadata (.classpath and .project files), do the following:

-    ./gradlew eclipse

-Once complete, you may then import the projects into Eclipse as usual:

- *File -> Import -> Existing projects into workspace*

-Browse to the *'solace-samples-semp'* root directory.
-All projects should import free of errors.

-#### Using IntelliJ IDEA

-To generate IDEA metadata (.iml and .ipr files), do the following:

-    ./gradlew idea